dedicate-project/beast/docs/program_factories.rst

 recombination, ensuring that at least the semantic layer is close to what is executable within the BEAST environment.

+Future plans for this class include adding an option to exclude specific operators from the generation process.

 .. doxygenclass:: beast::RandomProgramFactory
    :members: